Industrialising construction workflows via a cloud-native configuration platform

 Taking innovative ideas and turning them into reality

-With Ark, we are proud to have helped develop software to drive greater efficiency in the construction industry, creating a platform that provides users with digital workflows, data analytics, and a design configuration tool that streamlines the planning and delivery of new buildings using off-site manufacturing.
+With Ark, we are proud to have enabled the development of software to drive greater efficiency in the construction industry, creating a platform that provides users with digital workflows, data analytics, and a design configuration tool that streamlines the planning and delivery of new buildings using off-site manufacturing.

-If you are sitting on a product concept, want to start researching before investing further, or are looking to develop prototypes or MVPs, we can help.
+Organisations looking to de-risk their product launch rely on our technical feasibility and rapid prototyping protocols.
+Submit your project requirements to discuss your engineering roadmap.
 Our full-service design and development team can walk you through each step in your journey.
 You can share your project with us on our contact form here.